-The VOA regularly re assess and update the rateable values of all business properties usually every five years.
-This is called a Revaluation.
-This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.
-Revaluation does not raise extra revenue overall.
+The VOA regularly reassesses and updates the rateable values of all business properties, usually every five years.
+This is called a revaluation.
+This is done to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market. revaluation does not raise extra revenue overall.

 How can I find out more?

-For more information on the 2017 Revaluation, rateable values, and business rates go to www.gov.uk/voa/revaluation .
+For more information on the 2017 revaluation, rateable values, and business rates go to www.gov.uk/introduction-to-business-rates.

 - How to pay your Business Rates

 - Set up a direct debit